I’ve been warning you about the dangers of the flame retardant chemicals known as PDBEs for years now.

 And the government has done very little to protect us from them.
 Although the United States banned two forms of PBDEs in 2004, some forms of the flame retardants are STILL in use.

-Although two forms of PBDEs were banned in the United States in 2004, some forms of the flame retardants are still in use.
-But even the PBDEs that are no longer being manufactured have staying power, and while their levels have been dropping they—along with other still legal versions of the creepy chemicals—can be found in our homes, both in products and in household dust.
+But even the PBDEs that they’ve stopped manufacturing have staying power.
+And while their levels have been dropping they—along with other still legal versions of the creepy chemicals—can be found in our homes, both in products and in household dust.

 Flame retardants linked to thyroid cancer

-In other words, you come into contact with PBDEs every day.
-And now researchers say that contact could be sending your risk for cancer skyrocketing.
+In other words, you encounter PBDEs every day.
+And researchers say that contact could be sending your risk for cancer skyrocketing.

 Suspecting that something in our environment might be behind the sharp rise, researchers collected house dust from the homes of 70 volunteers with PTC and 70 folks with no evidence of thyroid cancer.
 Plus they took blood samples and analyzed them for exposure to PBDE flame retardants.